Hostdon/pleroma/docs/configuration/cheatsheet.md

 ## Frontend management

-Frontends in Pleroma are swappable - you can specify which one to use here.
+Frontends in Akkoma are swappable - you can specify which one to use here.

 You can set a frontends for the key `primary` and `admin` and the options of `name` and `ref`.
-This will then make Pleroma serve the frontend from a folder constructed by concatenating the instance static path, `frontends` and the name and ref.
+This will then make Akkoma serve the frontend from a folder constructed by concatenating the instance static path, `frontends` and the name and ref.

 The key `primary` refers to the frontend that will be served by default for general requests.
 The key `admin` refers to the frontend that will be served at the `/pleroma/admin` path.